+Are you wondering which WeChat Business account is best for your brand and specific needs?
 China’s favorite app, WeChat, has surpassed 1.1 billion monthly active users.
 And it has certainly made the world turn heads.
 But whether it’s the unfamiliarity with the app or inexperience with a Chinese market, Western companies are only slowly jumping on the bandwagon with their business.
-In this article by Tenba Group, your agency for WeChat marketing in China, we demystify the process of getting an official WeChat account and reveal the benefits of using WeChat for business.

 To start this article, we first explain the three different types of official WeChat accounts.